OriolAbril/gsoc2019_blog/_posts/2019-07-20-half-gsoc-reached.markdown

 title:  "Half GSoC reached"
 description: "I have already reached the middle of the GSoC coding period"
 date:   2019-07-15 15:10:21 +0200
+mathjax: true
 image: assets/images/plot_khat.gif

 ---

 Even though it feels like yesterday, the coding period started nearly a month and a half ago.
 We have already been coding for more than half of the GSoC coding period time.
-I have already passed the first evaluation, received the first payment and implemented or modified many functions in ArviZ (created some bugs too even...).
-Therefore, it feels like a good time to review a little in depth my work up to this point, and compare with the [timeline proposed]({{ site.url }}/2019/04/08/write-the-proposal.html).
+I have passed the first evaluation, received the first payment and implemented or modified many functions in ArviZ (even created some bugs too...).
+Therefore, it feels like a good time to review in a little depth my work up to this point, and compare with the [timeline proposed]({{ site.url }}/2019/04/08/write-the-proposal.html).

 ### Finished tasks
 According to the proposed timeline, I should have finished up to task T7, and be starting T9.
-Task T8 is correcting bugs, which I have already started and has no finish date.
+I do not count T8 here because it is basically correcting bugs, which I have already started doing and has no finish date.
+In general lines, I have followed and fulfilled my initial timeline up until here, but from here on, it will start to diverge as we have considered more interesting to pursue some new goals.

 #### T1-T3: Information Criteria
 Hence, I should have finished my work on information